refgenie/refgenie/docs/README.md

 pip install --user --upgrade refgenie
 ```

+After that, you'll need to [install the genome indexers](/install) -- but first, you can confirm that `refgenie` is functioning:

 ## Quick start

 See if your install worked by invoking `refgenie` from the command line: